 A master electrician is the highest and most prominent rank one can achieve as an electrician.

-Job Duties and Responsibilities Unique to Master Electricians
+Duties and Responsibilities Unique to a Master Electrician

-Master electricians can develop and monitor wire system installations, design the routing of circuits, and acquire permits.
+A master electrician develops and monitors wire system installations, designs the routing of circuits, and acquires permits.

-While journeyman electricians are licensed to work independently, they aren’t allowed to pull permits or supervise other workers on the job site.
+While journeymen are licensed to work independently, they aren’t allowed to pull permits or supervise other workers at the job site.

-Effectively, this is one of the vastest differences between a journeyman and a master.
+This is one of the differences between a journeyman and a master.

 Other responsibilities of a master electrician include:

-- Supervising subordinate employees – includes coaching, counseling, training, and evaluating.
+- Supervising subordinate employees, (coaching, counseling, training, and evaluating)

 Becoming a Master Electrician: Training and Exam Requirements

-Some jurisdictions or states have different levels of master electricians, which entails a different level of experience.
+Some jurisdictions have different levels of master electrician licenses, which entail differing responsibilities and qualifications.

-For instance, in Michigan, there are two master electrician titles: Electrician Master Licensed – A (advanced) and Electrician Master Licensed – E (experienced).
+For instance, in Michigan, there are two master electrician titles.

-This also includes instructing and training, observing and critiquing completed work and techniques, as well as reviewing the job performance.
+This also includes instructing and training, observing and critiquing completed work and techniques, and reviewing the job performance.